RupertAvery/et3400/README.md

 # ET-3400 Emulator

-This is an ET-3400 Trainer Emulator built in C++.
+This is an [ET-3400 Trainer](http://www.oldcomputermuseum.com/heathkit_et3400.html) Emulator built in C++.

-This is a port of the emulator build in C# (https://github.com/RupertAvery/et3400-emu) with the goal of better performance and speed accuracy, as well as portability, with Windows and Linux targets.
+This is a port of the emulator built in C# (https://github.com/RupertAvery/et3400-emu) with the goal of better performance and speed accuracy, as well as portability, with Windows and Linux targets.

 It emulates the Motorola 6800 CPU, the 6 7-segment LED displays and the hex keypad.
 The ROM contains the Monitor program for the Heathkit ET-3400 Trainer, which interacts with the keypad and display to run programs and view CPU registers.